-Harissa, a North African condiment, is a flavorful chili pepper paste made from dried chilies, garlic, olive oil and the toasted cumin, caraway and coriander seeds.
+Harissa Sauce, a North African condiment, is a flavorful chili pepper paste made from dried chilies, garlic, olive oil and toasted cumin, caraway and coriander seeds.
 The paste can be made from scratch or these days, purchased at most grocery stores.
-Harissa is a great a condiment to have on hand, because of its many uses.
+Yes homemade Harissa is a bit of a task and best left for a lazy weekend….but it is such a great a condiment to have on hand because of its many uses, it is well worth the effort.
+It is addicting!
 Swirl it into soups for a flavorful kick, whisk it into vinaigrette’s, whip it into mayo for a zesty aioli, spoon over a piece of grilled fish, or rub down a steak with it.
 In this recipe, Harissa paste is tossed with sweet potatoes before being roasted in the oven.
 It gives the sweet potatoes a little heat, depth and smokiness which sweet potatoes love.
 This same technique can be used to roast other things as well – cauliflower, carrots, chicken, fish, chicken, and prawns.

 Harissa recipes vary according to region.
 It’s thought to have originated in Tunisia and spread to the surrounding countries of Morocco, Libya and Algeria.
 In hotter Saharan regions, Harissa takes on a smokier quality which I enjoy and couples well with sweet potatoes.

 Serve the Harissa Roasted Sweet Potato Hash for dinner along side your main course, or for breakfast- topped with soft poached eggs and flavorful Merguez Sausages.
 The combination of this unique sausage, harissa roasted sweet potatoes, and soft poached eggs, is a marriage made in heaven.